zackhitch/Computer-Architecture-One/objectives/basic-comp-eng/README.md

 * Describe caching and storage from L1 through cloud storage.

-* Explain what hyperthreading is.

-* Explain how the CPU provides concurrency.

-* Describe assembly language and machine language.

 * Describe what RAM is and its reponsibility in the system.

 * Describe what the hard disk is and its responsibility in the system.